hubuum/hubuum-python/docs/configuration.md

 - `HUBUUM_LOGGING_LEVEL`: Sets the default logging level for all sources.
 Defaults to "CRITICAL".
 - `HUBUUM_LOGGING_PRODUCTION`: Determines if logging is in production mode or not.
 In production we get no colored output and the JSON layout is compact.
 Defaults to `False`.
 Note that if `HUBUUM_SECRET_KEY` was set above, this defaults to `True`, but may be overridden explicitly.
+- `HUBUUM_LOGGING_MAX_BODY_SIZE`: Sets the maximum size for the logging of the request.body.
+Defaults to 3k.
+- `HUBUUM_LOGGING_COLLAPSE_REQUEST_ID`: *Only applies to rich console output, never applies for production logging*.
+If set to True, collapse request_ids to `xxx...xxx` to save some screen real estate.
+Defaults to True.

 ### Individual loggers